Frequently Asked Questions.

 Co-administration with Medications

 PreCardix® has not been directly studied in clinical trials in combination with anti-hypertensive medications.
-In-market reporting suggests that adding PreCardix® to an existing pharmaceutical protocol under health care practitioner supervision may provide additional support in attaining healthy blood pressure levels.
+In-market reports suggest that adding PreCardix® to an existing pharmaceutical protocol under health care provider direction and supervision may provide additional support in attaining healthy blood pressure levels.

 Does PreCardix® interact with medications, including Warfarin?